h365chen/socassess/docs/src/introduction.md

 # Introduction

-**socassess** is a command line tool to assist instructors to create high-quality automated assessments and provide effective formative feedback.
-I happened to create many automated assessments for various programming assignments, including those involving a development board.
-However, creating automated assessments that can accurately detect mistakes in students' work is not as straightforward as many might expect.
+**socassess** is a command line tool designed to help instructors create high-quality automated assessments and provide effective formative feedback.
+I have created many automated assessments for various programming assignments, including those that involve a development board.
+However, creating automated assessments that can accurately detect mistakes in students' work is not as straightforward as one might expect.

-For instance, it is challenging to predict the solutions students may produce.
-As a result, the initial assessment code is likely to encounter bugs where it gives unexpected results for unanticipated solutions.
-It is particularly problematic when those solutions being marked incorrect are in fact correct solutions.
-It will greatly confuse students, especially on those lacking confidence.
+For instance, it can be challenging to predict the solutions students may produce.
+As a result, the initial assessment code is likely to encounter bugs, leading to unexpected results for unanticipated solutions.
+This is particularly problematic when correct solutions are mistakenly marked as incorrect, which can greatly confuse students, especially those lacking confidence.

 Should I fix my assessment code, or should I just make an announcement about the bug?
 Well, it depends.
 If the issue is trivial, perhaps making an announcement and leaving it as is could suffice.
-However, a better approach might be:
+However, a better *approach* might be:

 1. **Give automated feedback only on solutions that were previously considered;**
 1. **Otherwise, seek human feedback.**

-While there were several other reasons such as easier assessment code management and introducing connections among test cases, to achieve the aforementioned better approach was the primary reason for me to create this project.
-I hope this tool can assist assessment creators to develop better automated assessments.
+There were several other reasons for creating this project, such as easier assessment code management and introducing connections among test cases.
+However, the primary reason was to achieve the aforementioned approach.
+I hope this tool can assist assessment creators in developing better automated assessments.